• Resources

 Passive income and the value of other benefits may not count, though.
 Check your income sources with this guide to what income counts for SSI.

-Assistance with food, housing, and legal support
+How to get help with food, housing, and legal assistance

 There are various state and federal programs for people with disabilities, though they aren’t always easy to get and may require their own wait times.